invakid404/windmill-ts/README.md

 ## Generated Client Usage

-The generated client provides type-safe functions for running scripts and flows:
+The generated client provides type-safe functions for running scripts and flows, and getting resources:

 ```typescript
 import {